Beautii

 Beautii was processing approximately 20 bookings daily through a manual system that resulted in 80% of bookings requiring manual processing due to users not being able to instant book and over 8 hours of administrative work.
 By streamlining more operations via Whatsapp, the transformation of Beautii’s booking system delivered a dramatic improvement in efficiency, customer experience, and financial performance.
 Within the first three months of making the outlined changes, the results exceeded expectations:

-Over 70% of all bookings were successfully automated through WhatsApp, freeing staff from constant manual scheduling.
+Of bookings were successfully automated via WhatsApp, freeing staff from constant manual scheduling.

 Beyond the UX changes, Beautii’s booking system unlocked 24/7 booking capabilities, improved therapist utilisation across a pool of 150+ professionals, and significantly boosted customer satisfaction through faster responses and fewer booking errors.